Cartesian exponentiation and monadicity: Pullback along a cocartesian fibration as an oplax colimit

-\end{lem} \begin{proof} A generalised element $g\colon X\to\Pi_p(q \colon F \to E)$ gives a map
+\end{lem} \ifnewcut\else \begin{proof} A generalised element $g\colon X\to\Pi_pF$ gives a map

-in $\sSet_{/\qB}$ in which we define $b\defeq g\bar{q}$.
+in $\sSet_{/B}$ in which we define $b\defeq g\bar{q}$.
 Transposing this under the adjunction $p^*\dashv\Pi_p$, we get a corresponding map

-in $\sSet_{/\qE}$.
-The claim follows by specializing to the case $X=\Del^n$. \end{proof}
+in $\sSet_{/E}$.
+The claim follows by specializing to the case $X=\Del^n$. \end{proof} \fi

-To study the pushforward construction along a cocartesian fibration $p\colon\qE\tfib\qB$, we will replace the test objects $e_b\colon \qE_b\to \qE$ involved the description of $\Pi_p$ given in Lemma \ref{lem:strict-test-objects} by weakly equivalent test objects in the Joyal model structure, whose form will be more amenable to computations.
+To study the pushforward construction along a cocartesian fibration $p\colon\qE\tfib\qB$, we will replace the test objects $e_b\colon \qE_b\to \qE$ involved the description of $\Pi_p$ given in Lemma \ref{lem:strict-test-objects} by weakly equivalent test objects in the Joyal model structure.
 These new test objects $\tilde{e}_b\colon\tilde{E}_b\to \qE$ will arise as certain weighted colimits of a fixed diagram $c_p\colon \gC{\qB}\to \qCat\subseteq\SSet$, namely the straightening of the cocartesian fibration $p$ defined using the comprehension construction.

 The construction of the replacement to the pullback functor is given in \S\ref{sec:alt-pullback}, and the proof that the pullback replacement is equivalent to the strict pullback is given in \S\ref{sec:pullback-comparison}.